 It’s interesting that we don’t always remember the contents of a book even if it leaves an impression.
 Sometimes we remember specifics – a feeling, the mood, the drama, the intensity of narration, the visualization, the characters, the events, a particular conversation, a choice of word, etc. Could be anything – The experience of reading a book can be subjective.Reading books can affect the brain positively.
 In some situations, fiction can increase empathy and create lasting psychological changes.
 Click To Tweet

 The act of reading a novel can be a source of ideas that the brain accommodates.
 These ideas, notions, contexts, etc. even get embedded in our default thinking.
-If not that, you might be able to remember or reutilize something you learned from a book without remembering the actual content.
+If not, you might be able to remember or reutilize something you learned from a book without remembering the actual content.
 This would be an abstract influence of an idea you learned.
 Many of us experience an attitude change because we connected with something we read.
-One finding (n = approx. 1800) shows that reading a short segment of an unpublished narration with a motif of animal abuse improves the attitude toward animal welfare.
+One finding (n = approx. 1800) showed that reading a short segment of an unpublished narration with a motif of animal abuse improved the readers’ attitude toward animal welfare.
 In the experiment, they created 2 groups of people – one group read a narration about animal abuse and the other read an unrelated piece of literary work without any animal motifs.
 The group which read about animal abuse showed a significantly higher concern for animal welfare.
-This study demonstrates how literary fiction can influence attitude toward members of a different species.
+This study demonstrates how literary fiction can influence attitudes toward members of a different species.
 Reading can sensitize and promote desirable attitudes.

 What about negative attitudes?
 Does reading have any negative psychological effect?
 Researchers studied the effect of violent literature on aggressive thoughts and found no significant links between the two.

 The attitude change we are talking about can be a long-term psychological change even if we forget the factual details of the book.